Discover more from Wholehearted Leadership

 …(add your own)…

 While often associated in the social domain, belonging can be extended to several areas in one’s life.
-A scent or taste can elicit the feeling.
+A scent or taste can elicit the feeling5.
 Places, memories, events, and land can be other sources of connection.
 I suppose some of these contribute to the significance of cultural celebrations, and why a taste of "home", whatever that may be, can evoke familiarity.

 “At the very heart of ‘belonging’ is the word ‘long’.
 To be-long to something is to stay with it for the long haul.
-It is an active choice we make to a relationship, to a place, to our body, to a life because we value it” - Toko-pa Turner
+It is an active choice we make to a relationship, to a place, to our body, to a life because we value it” - Toko-pa Turner6

 Belonging is closely related to several other phenomena.
 At times, I struggle with my own slippery interpretations.
 My journey in the belonging research often finds me lost in a swirling sea of theories.
 Like many knots I’ve grappled with in my yarn, I begin to unravel one definition to only discover a larger and more convoluted tangle.
 “Is this belonging?
 Oh wait, that sounds a lot like…?” has, on more than one occasion, resulted in connection and complexity.
 While not by any means exhaustive, I see the following psychological experiences as integrated, often responsive and in tandem with one another: